jsalbert/jsalbert/README.md

 # Hi there, I'm Albert 👋

 I am an electrical engineer, data scientist and machine learning engineer with extensive experience in deep learning, computer vision, generative models, and audio processing.
-Currently working as a Senior Data Scientist at Triage, a start-up focused on advancing AI for dermatology.

 ## My Values